-In addition to the Sunday services, the church is the venue for many City of London memorial services and livery company services, as well as weddings, carol services and celebrations of the New Year, Ash Wednesday, Ascension Day and Corpus Christi -- all featuring music of a high standard.
+In addition to the Sunday services, the church is the venue for many City of London memorial services and livery company services, as well the New Year, Ash Wednesday, Ascension Day and Corpus Christi -- all featuring music of a high standard.

 On Mondays at 1.00pm there takes place a fifty-minute organ recital, either by Jonathan Rennert or by a distinguished visiting recitalist.
 Admission is free.
 There is a retiring collection.

 Organ Music for Fun (PRCD 375) played by Jonathan Rennert

 The Organ Works of Dr Harold Darke (PRCD 374) played by Jonathan Rennert (Available at amazon.co.uk)

 Music by Sir George Dyson (Hyperion CDH 55046) with St Michael's Singers, the Royal Philharmonic Orchestra, Thomas Trotter (organist), Jonathan Rennert (conductor)

 Here is joy!
 Christmas music from the City of London, including new carols commissioned by the Worshipful Company of Musicians (Priory PRCD 1091).
 Choir of St Michael's Cornhill, Gregory Drott & Richard Moore (organists), Danielle Perrett (harp), Jonathan Rennert (director)

 A Festival of Lessons & Carols from the City of London (Regent REGCD 140).
 Choir of St Michael's Cornhill, Andrew Earis (organist), Jonathan Rennert (director)

 Also available from the church, an historic LP recording from 1981: